Musings

 Mainly —

-My beloved sister and my brother in law, my cousin and her husband, our dearest friends, my Mr. Magpie.
+There is my beloved sister and my brother in law, my cousin and her husband, our dearest friends, my Mr. Magpie.
 All of us at a table, exchanging small-talk and laughter and the occasional hand squeeze or knowing sigh over a perfect meal in the most romantic of cities (when it wants to be).

-The clink of glasses, the swish of dresses as my sister and I walk to the restroom, giggling — always! — over the stupidest of inside jokes that mean nothing to anyone but everything to me, her pretty face lit up by the candle at the sink in the restroom mirror —
+The clink of glasses, the swish of dresses as my sister and I walk to the restroom, giggling — always! — over inside jokes that mean nothing to anyone but everything to me, her pretty face lit up by the candle at the sink in the restroom mirror —

 Oh!
 Her face, so familiar to me —